realpython/python-guide/docs/scenarios/web.rst

 other servers, like uWSGI, are tremendously more customizable, and therefore, are much more difficult to effectively use.

-Gunicorn is the default choice for new Python web applications today.
+Gunicorn is the recommended choice for new Python web applications today.

 .. _uwsgi-ref: